 In return we will include a permanent “supported by” icon and link of your choice on this website and in book publicity.
 Technical constraints: Monochrome, space available 90 x 170 mm, after allowing for page margins.

 The Willesden Herald blog regularly receives over 1000 page views per day.
 Your logo/link and “Supported By” would be displayed alongside posts.
 This New Short Stories WordPress blog doesn’t have that many page views but it would also display the “Supported By” credit and link.
-Our blog visitors hail from many countries but mainly Britain and America.
+Visitors to our blog hail from many countries but mainly Britain and America.

 We think that readers of our books and visitors to New Short Stories and Willesden Herald websites are likely to be interested in things literary, artistic or academic.
 They could be aspiring writers or involved in the arts.
-Your adverts are likely to be in circulation for a number of years.
+Remember, adverts in books will be in circulation for a number of years.